ui-model/ui-model/README.md

 We will share the already implemented ui-models with the community.
 We hope they can serve as the seed ui-models to inspire the community to join us and develop more re-usable ui-models.

-Please note, ui-model is first and for most an idea or a theory, it does not limit to any library.
+Please note, ui-model is first and foremost an idea or a theory, it does not limit to any library.
 We hope that we could see more library implementing the same idea.
 We would love to see health and positive competitions, it is the the very definition of a booming community.

 We hope that when you implement the idea/theory, you do not limit to interactive logic, but extend to business logic.
 We hope that the ui-model idea/theory could help you to develop your apps that are more inline with SoC design principle and thus highly reusable.